NurusSafa/StringReverseDemo/README.md

 4. Build the application in Docker image.
 5. Running the application in Docker container.

+## The development has been done in the following Steps.
+> Step 1: Creating a Console Application in .Net 6 .
+> Step 2: Adding Data Access Layer with Interface and service implementation.
-Step:1: Adding a static class called "UtilityManager.cs" Step:2: Adding an extension method  of string type named "ToReverse" which will convert the string typed parameter into reverted string and return the string.
+> Step:1: Adding a static class called "UtilityManager.cs"
+Step:2: Adding an extension method  of string type named "ToReverse" which will convert the string typed parameter into reverted string and return the string.
 Step:3: Adding an extension method of string type named "SaveToFile" which will write the string typed parameter into a file and save it to location provided by input parameter.
 Step:4: Coming into the Program.cs file.Initializing a variable named "strInput" from Environment variables with a specific name "inputString".